Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “4.
 Policy nodes as graph elements”

-Rather than storing governance rules in external documentation, context graphs represent policies as queryable nodes connected through typed relationships.
+Instead of storing governance rules in external documentation, context graphs represent policies as nodes connected through typed relationships.
+Access controls, data classification rules, and data governance requirements become part of the graph structure itself.

 Who builds the context graph?
 Platform vs. application